top of page

 What is a Common Data Element?

-• A Common Data Element (CDE) is a logical unit of data pertaining to one type of information, with specific and clear descriptors
+A Common Data Element (CDE) is a logical unit of data on one type of information, with specific and clear descriptors, a variable that is typically collected in a preclinical TBI experiment (e.g., species, sex, age, piston velocity, behavioral test outcomes).

-• Common Data Elements are content standards that enable investigators to systematically collect, analyze, and share data across the research community
+• Common Data Elements standardize data and enable investigators to systematically collect, analyze, and share data across the research community

 Common Data Elements (CDEs)